Trantiator/Prashil/Readme.txt

 This repository contains CSV file called WorldCupMatches-Summary that hold the data.
-The objective of the project is to:
+The objective of the project is to answer the following questions:

 Total number of Goals scored in the city called Montevideo Total number of referee assigned in Argentena